St Michael and All Angels' Church, Heavitree, Exeter: Architecture

 The church is a local landmark, situated on a steep hill above much of the suburb, its tall tower is able to be seen from much of the city.
 The building, designed in the Gothic Revival style with Perpendicular Gothic influences, is formed of six-bay nave, with aisles and western tower, north and south transepts, and a two-story chancel.
 There is a simple embattled parapet round the nave aisles, the eastern arm being a plain parapet.
 The church has an area of 821 m2, which according to the Church of England, makes it a 'large' sized church building.

 The lofty Somerset-style western tower, showing the stair turret and west window.

-Similar to the Perpendicular Gothic style from which Mackintosh took the design from, the church features large windows; that of nave aisles being three-light windows divided by transoms.
+Similar to the Perpendicular Gothic style from which Mackintosh took the design, the church features large windows; that of nave aisles being three-light windows divided by transoms.
 The north and south transept feature similar windows, formed of four-lights rather than three, also divided by transoms.
 The east window is of five-lights, placed high on the wall near the gable end.
 The larger west window, situated in the lower two stories of the tower, is formed of five lights, divided by transoms and mullions, with more intricate tracery in its upper section.

 The glory of the exterior is its lofty and highly decorative tower, based on the celebrated Gothic towers of Somerset from which it shares many features.
 The tower is formed of four stories, the lower two open to the church, and topped by an elaborate series of crocketed pinnacles, resembling the design at Chewton Mendip and Glastonbury.
 The tower's upper stage has two-light belfry windows with pierced stone quatrefoil panels, common in Somerset, rather than the traditional louvres.
 An octagonal stair turret ascends the centre of the north face, culminating in a short stone spire above the parapet.

 The interior, featuring the old Gothic arcade, is light and lofty.
 Featuring large aisled windows, whitewashed walls and a fine barrel-vaulted ceiling.
 The arcades between the nave and aisles are decorated with angels and shields, with the piers themselves being lozenge-shaped.
 There is a fine octagonal font with figures of angels supporting the basin.
 The pulpit, like the font dating from the 1846 rebuilding, is carved from stone, depicting the Four Evangelists and Saint Michael.
 There is a decorative screen dating back to the 1870s, brought from Exeter Cathedral in 1939; built from marble and alabaster; and the centrepiece represents the ascension of Christ with twelve apostles.
 The left panel shows The Transfiguration and on the right is the descent of the Holy Spirit with the apostles and the three Mary's.